tdwg/dwc/docs/list/index.md

 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>Recommended best practice is to use a controlled vocabulary.
-Regardless of the dwc:eventType, the interval of the dwc:Event can be captured in dwc:eventDate.</td>
+Regardless of the dwc:eventType, the interval of the dwc:Event can be captured in dwc:eventDate.
+This term has an equivalent in the dwciri: namespace that allows only an IRI as a value, whereas this term allows for any string literal value.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>